chrisnmorrison/openmastery/learn/java/fundamentals/data-types.md

 ```

-Note that while `long`, `float`, and `double` will work like this, you generally want to prefix your number with a suffix.
+Note that while `long`, `float`, and `double` will work like this, good practice is to prefix your number with a suffix.
 This helps the compiler understand the numbers you're working with, and may prevent errors.

 ```java
 long myLong = 123l;